arthurvaz05/chronos-ts/README.md

 ## 🚀 News
+- **16 Aug 2025**: 🆕 Added `--columns-names` parameter for multi-column processing!
+The `run_all.py` script now supports processing multiple specific columns with comma-separated lists and dash-separated ranges (e.g., `"brazil_gdp,canada_gdp"` or `"brazil_gdp-canada_gdp"`).
+Check out the [Advanced Usage section](#advanced-usage-with-custom-datasets) for examples.
 - **15 Aug 2025**: 🆕 Added `--column-name` parameter and enhanced CSV support!
 The `run_all.py` script now supports processing specific columns and automatically detects various CSV separators (comma, semicolon, tab, pipe, slash).
-Check out the [Advanced Usage section](#advanced-usage-with-custom-datasets) for examples.
 - **14 Feb 2025**: 🚀 Chronos-Bolt is now available on Amazon SageMaker JumpStart!
 Check out the [tutorial notebook](notebooks/deploy-chronos-bolt-to-amazon-sagemaker.ipynb) to learn how to deploy Chronos endpoints for production use in 3 lines of code.
 - **12 Dec 2024**: 📊 We released [`fev`](https://github.com/autogluon/fev), a lightweight package for benchmarking time series forecasting models based on the [Hugging Face `datasets`](https://huggingface.co/docs/datasets/en/index) library.
 - **26 Nov 2024**: ⚡️ Chronos-Bolt models released [on HuggingFace](https://huggingface.co/collections/amazon/chronos-models-65f1791d630a8d57cb718444).
 Chronos-Bolt models are more accurate (5% lower error), up to 250x faster and 20x more memory efficient than the original Chronos models of the same size!